South Carolina National Guard

 The South Carolina National Guard (SCNG) consists of the South Carolina Army National Guard and the South Carolina Air National Guard.

 History

 The South Carolina National Guard, or Carolina militia as it was originally known, was born from the Carolina Charter of 1663.
-The charter gave to the Proprietors the right "to Leavy Mufter and Trayne all sortes of men of what Conditon or wherefoever borne in the said Province for the tyme being".
+The charter gave to the Proprietors the right "to Leavy Muſter and Trayne all sortes of men of what Conditon or whereſoever borne in the said Province for the tyme being".

 The state had the nation's last elected adjutant general.
 The adjutant general of South Carolina is presently appointed by the governor.

 Dual missions, state and federal

 American law specifically charges the National Guard with dual federal and state missions.
 In fact, the National Guard is the only United States military force empowered to function in a state status.
 Those functions range from limited actions during non-emergency situations to full scale law enforcement when called upon with the suspension of the Posse Comitatus Act, normally reserved for extreme situations when local law enforcement officials can no longer maintain civil control.